LoyolaChicagoBooks/scalaworkshop/_sources/35-datascience/datascience.rst.txt

 Monte Carlo Simulation
 ------------------------------------------------

-This example shows how to use the Monte Carlo method to estimate the area of a circle.
+This example shows how to use the Monte Carlo method to estimate the area of a circle, recast as data-driven instead of memory-driven to show how to do basic dataset generation and analysis.

 First, we'll look at the code for generating a data file for the Monte Carlo simulation, given the desired number of darts.
 The resulting file consisting the x- and y-coordinates of each dart along with a boolean flag indicating whether or not the dart landed inside the circle.